Summary

 There is a long standing issue with JDI throwing NativeMethodException for reasons other than a native method.
 This happens with the ThreadReference popFrames() and forceEarlyReturn() APIs.
 At the JVMTI level, these APIs can produce JVMTI_ERROR_OPAQUE_FRAME, which is converted to a JDWP OPAQUE_FRAME error.
 JDI assumed that this can only happen due to a native method, so it converted OPAQUE_FRAME error to a NativeMethodException.
 However, it could happen due to other reasons specific to the JVMTI implementation.
 Although very rare, one example is an inability to de-opt the method.

-With the addition of virtual threads, JDI introduced OpaqueFrameException for popFrames() for forceEarlyReturn().
+With the addition of virtual threads, JDI introduced OpaqueFrameException for ThreadReference popFrames() and forceEarlyReturn().
 This is because with virtual threads, there were other reasons why these APIs might fail.
 Specifically, the thread had to be suspended at a breakpoint to guarantee the API would succeed.
 Otherwise JVMTI could produce JVMTI_ERROR_OPAQUE_FRAME, and JDI would then throw OpaqueFrameException if it detected that a native method was not the cause of the OPAQUE_FRAME_EXCEPTION.
 The wording added to the spec was:

 * @throws OpaqueFrameException if this thread is a suspended virtual thread and the